 eClinicalWorks Lawsuit Reminds of the Report by HHS-OIG

-The US Department for Health and Human Services or HHS-OIG released a report this June.
+The US Department of Health and Human Services or HHS-OIG released a report this June.
 The report samples 100 electronic health record providers getting payments from CMS for meaningful use.
 This report points to the failure of meeting meaningful use requirements of these health care providers, using incentive payments to the tune of $729 million.
-HHS-OIG found many of these health care providers not qualifying for these meaningful use incentives.
+HHS-OIG found many of these healthcare providers not qualifying for these meaningful use incentives.